ee292d/labs/lab0/README.md

 <image src="doc_images/imager4.png" width="400px"/>

-On the default settings tab, choose a network name for your board (like
-<your name>pi5) and make a note of it, since it will be helpful for connecting
+On the default settings tab, choose a network name for your board (like *your name*-pi5) and make a note of it, since it will be helpful for connecting later.
-later.

 <image src="doc_images/imager5.png" width="400px"/>